RT-TCAT-KNX/WindowsDeviceBackupScript/README.md

 1. Connect the drive to the device you want to back up
 2. Run 1OldComputerCopy.bat as administrator
 3. Open the 1OldComputerDELETE folder in the C:\ drive
-4. Run OC_WingetInstallCallerfyCopy.bat as administrator
+4. Run OC_WingetInstallCaller.bat as administrator
 5. Run PreChangeBackup.bat as administrator
 6. Make the desired changes to the device or change devices
 7. Connect the drive to the new device